 In the world of pseudoscience, I have run across the merging of my favorite topics – marijuana treats vaccine adverse effects.
 Yes, you read that right, quacks are claiming that marijuana can be used to treat those extremely rare vaccine adverse effects.

-We all know about the pseudoscience surrounding the vaccine adverse effects myth – it’s almost always based on a misreading of the vaccine package inserts, anecdotes, false claims, and almost anything but facts.
-Rarely, vaccines can cause a serious adverse effect, no medical procedure is perfectly safe – however, the potential benefits far outweigh the risks of the vaccination.
+We all know about the pseudoscience surrounding the vaccine adverse effects myth – it’s almost always based on a misreading of the vaccine package inserts, anecdotes, false claims, and assuming correlation implies causation.
+Rarely, vaccines can cause a serious adverse effect, because no medical procedure is perfectly safe – however, the potential benefits far outweigh the risks of the vaccination.

-So let’s take a look at this new nonsensical claim about both vaccines and marijuana.
-Grab a bag of Doritos and enjoy.
+So let’s take a look at this new nonsensical claim that marijuana can treat vaccine adverse effects.
+Grab a bag of Doritos Cool Ranch (you know, for the munchies) and enjoy.

 Marijuana and medicine

 Even though I write about vaccines mainly, I do wander off in other fields that interest me like cancer, GMOs, and the myths of marijuana.
 We know that there is no robust evidence that marijuana can cure or prevent cancer.
 High-quality research does indicate that second-hand marijuana smoke may actually increase the risk of cancer.
 At best, we can only find three conditions where the clinical evidence strongly supports the use of cannabis:

 - For the treatment of chronic pain in adults (using all forms of cannabis)

 - As antiemetics (anti-nausea) in the treatment of chemotherapy-induced nausea and vomiting (in the form of oral cannabinoids)

 - For improving patient-reported multiple sclerosis spasticity symptoms (oral cannabinoids)